Bitcoin paid for this happy couple's entire wedding

 Newlyweds-to-be Brad Lee, 32, and Sierra, 24, who met at Indianapolis Motor Speedway where Brad works in IT and Sierra was an intern, can even splurge on a few extras now, like fancier flowers, without worrying as much about the cost.
 Sierra's father also threw her a surprise bridal shower with 75 guests and a three-course-meal, all paid for in bitcoin.
 The vendors don't take bitcoin directly, but Linarducci uses a BitPay card that lets customers load bitcoins onto it, then he swipes it at stores just like a credit card.

-As bitcoin's price has risen, what was once largely the de facto currency of dark web transactions and those seeking to avoid restrictions and fees on international cash transfers has gone mainstream.
+As bitcoin's price has risen, what was once largely the de facto currency of dark web transactions and those seeking to avoid restrictions and fees on international cash transfers has gone mainstream, including this reporter, who has cryptocurrency investments.

 It's also caught the attention of industry leaders who have been sounding the horn that the currency's volatility can burn investors, novice and expert alike, even likening the unregulated virtual money to an investment bubble or Ponzi scheme.